 All Sam has to do is find them.

-Watching had been a means to an end, a way to finance her life, a diversion to dull her overwhelming sense of loneliness, but that all changes when Sam meets Claire, the friend she’s always longed for, the person she’s always wanted to be.
+Watching had been a means to an end, a way to finance her life, a diversion to overcome family trauma and dull her overwhelming sense of loneliness, but that all changes when Sam meets Claire, the friend she’s always longed for, the person she’s always wanted to be.

 Claire, who dreams of becoming a writer, is also an observer.
 Like Sam, she views every observation, interaction, and experience as fodder for her craft.